exploreanand/fra-atlas/DEPLOYMENT.md

 3. Select your repository
 4. Railway will automatically detect the Dockerfile

+**Note**: If you encounter GDAL version conflicts during Docker build, you have two alternative Dockerfiles:
+- `Dockerfile.simple` - Uses Ubuntu base with system GDAL
+- `Dockerfile.alternative` - Uses kartoza/django base image

+To use an alternative Dockerfile, rename it to `Dockerfile` before deploying.

 ### Step 3: Add PostgreSQL Database
 1. In your Railway project, click "New" → "Database" → "PostgreSQL"
 2. Railway will automatically provide `DATABASE_URL` environment variable